devopsgroup-io/catapult/README.md

             * Create a New Local Port Forward with the respective environment's database server host private ip address and port 3306.
         * Then add a New Connection with the respective environment's mysql user values in `~/secrets/configuration.yml`.
             * The hostname will be localhost since we are forwarding the port through our local SSH tunnel.

+### Hotfixes ###
+Always weigh the risk of *not performing* a hotfix versus *performing* it, as hotfixes require going outside of the normal development and testing workflow.
+Performing a hotfix varies depending on the website's `software` type, `software_workflow` direction, and type of change (code or database).
+* `software_workflow: downstream`
+    * **Code**
+        1. In `~/configuration.yml`, temporarily set the environments -> dev -> branch key to `branch: master`, and do not commit the change
+        2. Provision any related LocalDev servers
+        3. Develop, test, then commit any changes directly to the `master` branch
+        4. Run the Production Bamboo build and verify the release
+        5. Create a pull request and merge the `master` branch into the `develop` branch
+        6. Set the environments -> dev -> branch key back to `branch: develop`
+        7. Provision any related LocalDev servers
+    * **Database**
+        * Login to the Production website and make the change
+            * (any database change that is beyond the direct capability of the `software` should not be taken out as a hotfix)
+* `software_workflow: upstream`
+    * **Code**
+        1. In `~/configuration.yml`, temporarily set the environments -> dev -> branch key to `branch: master`, and do not commit the change
+        2. Provision any related LocalDev servers
+        3. Develop, test, then commit any changes directly to the `master` branch
+        4. Run the Production build and verify the release
+        5. Create a pull request and merge the `master` branch into the `develop` branch
+        6. Set the environments -> dev -> branch key back to `branch: develop`
+        7. Provision any related LocalDev servers
+    * **Database**
+        1. Login to the Production *and* Test website and make the change
+            * (any database change that is beyond the direct capability of logging into the `software` and safely making the change, should not be taken out as a hotfix)
+        2. From LocalDev and the `develop` branch of the website's repository, commit a deletion of today's (if exists) SQL dump file from within the `~/sql` folder
+            * (this ensures there is a known committed SQL dump of your change to the `develop` branch for when this branch is merged upstream)
+        3. From LocalDev, temporarily checkout the `master` branch of the website's repository, make your change in the most recent SQL dump file from within the `~/sql` folder
+            * (this ensures that during the next Production build your change is not overwritten)